-Applications are welcome from mature students with few or no formal qualifications.
+Applications are welcome from mature students with few formal qualifications.

-Any previous relevant work experience and learning will be assessed and, where appropriate, accredited as part of the application process.
+Any previous relevant work experience and learning will be assessed and, where appropriate, we may offer an alternative way to assess suitability to study.

 This course is not available to students on a Student Route Visa.

 Fees and finance